oordenesg/how_to_web_development/README.md

 # how_to_web_development

-The goal of this repo is to introduce the main aspects of front-end web development to create a website.
+In this repo I will add useful information to create a website.
+Here I have the fundamentals of HTML and CSS, the languages essential to developing websites.
+Additionally, I will add information how to set up a local web development environment.